-- Use the mouse wheel to double-click on the screen again to switch to the Aux output, or click Cancel to cancel the operation. - 3.
+- 1. Use the mouse wheel to double-click on the HDMI/VGA output screen and the message box pops up. - 2.
+Use the mouse wheel to double-click on the screen again to switch to the Aux output, or click Cancel to cancel the operation. - 3.
 Select the Menu Output Mode to Main CVBS from the right-click menu on the monitor. - 4.
 On the pop-up message box, click Yes to restart the device to enable the CVBS output as the main output.

-You can select the Menu Output Mode under Menu>Configuration>General>More Settings to Auto, or HDMI/VGA and then restart the device to switch the main output back to HDMI/VGA output.
+You can select the Menu Output Mode under Menu>Configuration>More Settings to Auto, or HDMI/VGA and then restart the device to switch the main output back to HDMI/VGA output.